djuanit0x/data-structure-cheat-sheet/README.md

 - Insert/find/remove: O(logn) -- average case

-## Appendix
+# Appendix [A-Z]
-- Tree's height: The longest distance from the root of the tree to a leaf (Note: Distance in this case is # of edges in a path)
+- **balance binary tree**: a tree where most leaves are equidistant from the root and most internal nodes have 2 children
-- Balance Factor: Height of right subtree - height of left subtree (BF = rh -lh)
+- **Balance Factor**: Height of right subtree - height of left subtree (BF = rh -lh)
-- A balance binary tree: a tree where most leaves are equidistant from the root and most internal nodes have 2 children
+- **Tree's height**: The longest distance from the root of the tree to a leaf (Note: Distance in this case is # of edges in a path)
-- Unbalanced binary tree: a tree where many internal nodes have exactly 1 child and/or leaves are not equidistant from the root
+- **Unbalanced binary tree**: a tree where many internal nodes have exactly 1 child and/or leaves are not equidistant from the root

 ---
 All notes mainly come from a [data-stucture class](https://ucsd-cse100-s20.github.io/), that I took in spring 2020 and my own experience.